Bira/octopus-carnival/_drafts/condensing-hells-rebels-03.md

 As I mentioned in the last article, I'm not a big fan of underwater adventure.
-So the village of Acisazi is actually fine, and the reason they're joining up with the Ravens is that Aava was a big shot back home.
+So the village of Acisazi is actually fine, and the reason they're joining up with the Ravens is that Aava was an important figure back home and they're grateful for her rescue.
 A NPC Silver Raven team can escort her and the other scouts home, while the PCs pursue the other regional support goals.
 Those can be done in any order.

 ## Part 3